jcmgray/xyzpy/docs/gen_parallel.rst

 5. **'Reap'**.
 Once all the batches have completed, run ``Crop.reap()`` to collect the results and remove the batches' temporary directory.
 If the crop originated from a ``Runner`` or ``Harvester``, the data will be labelled, merged and saved accordingly.

-See the full demonstration in :ref:`Examples`.
+See the full demonstrations in :ref:`Examples`.